Britman72/AT_presence/README.md

 Repeat this process throughout the piston code.

 Note that by default the piston will also send a push notification when the person’s presence changes.
 You can remove this if need be but it's good for initial testing.

+Another note, the piston includes a rapidfire condition which prevents the presence from triggering multuple times within a 5 minute period.
+If you are experiencing the presence triggering too often try playing with the value until you no longer get multiple updates.
+I found 5 minutes to be the sweet spot.

 ### Step 5